nikkilocke/CodeFirstWebFramework/README.md

 There is an extensive library of javascript (in `default.js`) which works with the C# code to provide support for forms, data tables, array list/edit forms and header-detail forms, along with callbacks to the C# code using ajax and json.

+There is built-in support for backing up and restoring the database (to json format).

+There is also built-in support for GitHub style Markdown (like this file), both in general use, and for writing context-sensitive help with a table of contents.

 The DLL can actually run multiple web servers on the same port (distinguished by the server part of the url), each of which can use the same or different C# code (distinguished by C# Namespaces) and use different databases.
 You can also customise the look and feel of each server, as the template code looks for templates in a folder named for the server, then a folder named for the app namespace, then in the CodeFirstWebFramework folder.

 [Full documentation is in Documentation.md](Documentation.md)